It is located in the neck and secretes the thyroid hormones thyroxine (T4) and triiodothyronine (T3).

 A blood sample is taken at random for TSH determination.
 No specific preparation is needed, and if you are taking Eltroxin, continue with regular intake.

 A small amount of blood is removed from your arm and taken to the laboratory for analysis.
 Apart from a small amount of discomfort, there are no risks involved.

-It may bleed slightly after the procedure, but if pressure is applied in the area, this is unlikely.
+It may bleed slightly after the procedure, but this is unlikely if pressure is applied to the area.
 You may have a slight bruise in the area if your veins are hard to find.